techlib/celus/docs/external-api.rst

 ================

 This endpoint allows you to query a report from the reporting module, which was created manually by a user.
-The endpoint makes is easy to visually assemble and fine-tune a report in Celus and then query it programmatically.
+The endpoint makes is easy to visually assemble and fine-tune a report in CELUS and then query it programmatically.

 To make the stored reports more versatile, the API allows overriding the start and end dates of